MBrugha/islamic-ed-dialogue/modules/introduction/_posts/2000-01-02-course etiquette.md

 * Use respectful language - criticism must be clear, constructive and well-meaning.
 Reading your post outloud before posting it might be a good way to check your tone.
 On this note, please don't use ALL CAPS - IT IS ALARMING TO READ and think about the way punctuation like exclamation marks can come across.
 * Please report anything that isn’t working - this is a new forum and may have bugs.

 Zoom etiquette: for the live components of the course, such as the welcome event and live coding webinar, we will use Zoom.
+Here are some tips on Zoom etiquette:
-When you sign into Zoom, ensure that you turn your microphone off until you want to speak.
-It's also good practice to keep your video on as much as you can, although I recognise that's not always possible.
-If you want to speak, there is a hand-raise function on Zoom.
+* When you sign into Zoom, ensure that you turn your microphone off until you want to speak.
+If you want to speak, there is a hand-raise function on Zoom or you can physically raise your hand as well.
+* Make sure that you are in a quiet space without distracting background noises (if possible).
+* Keep your video on as much as you can, although I recognise that's not always possible.
+* The gallery display option allows you to see everyone, instead of just the person speaking.
+* If you are experiencing technical difficulties, try turning off and closing other applications on your computer.
+* Be mindful of where you are sitting - if you are in front of a window, it may produce too much glare to see you well and can be distracting for others.
+* Don't record the Zoom unless you have permission to do so.
+This would only be possible if you are the host or co-host but is still worth saying.
+* There is a chat function if you want to ask questions or make comments silently - you can choose if you want to send this to everyone in the group or individual participants.